georgebrindeiro/map_manager_api/map_manager_api.rst

   A list of ``LinkId``.
 ``Link``
-  **PTF: Here I added an edge type to allow graph searches only on a subset of edge types** **PTF: I would probably also give each link a unique ide separate from the frame0/frame1 tuple.
+  **PTF: Here I added an edge type to allow graph searches only on a subset of edge types** **SM: Ok, this especially makes sense if we consider multiple links between two frames.**

+  **PTF: I would probably also give each link a unique ide separate from the frame0/frame1 tuple.
 This would allow users to delete a specific link**
+  **SM: I do not like the idea of having a key in addition to the tuple (frame0, frame1, LinkType)** **SM: Should the link type be a string?
+It might be more natural to use and avoid having to allocate integers across subsystems.**

   A tuple ``(link: LinkId, transformation: ProbTransform, confidence: Float64, LinkType: Int64)``.
 ``Links``
   A list of ``Link``.